Navigating the Artificial Intelligence Landscape: 10 Simple Rules for Adoption

 6. Minimalist Data Collection: Collect Only What's Necessary

 Adopt a minimalist approach to data collection.
 Only gather private data that is essential for the intended purpose.
-Dispose of unnecessary data promptly to minimize the risk of data breaches and ensure compliance with privacy regulations.
+Dispose of unnecessary data promptly to minimise the risk of data breaches and ensure compliance with privacy regulations.

 7. Cost-Effectiveness Analysis: Invest Wisely in AI